CominAtYou/CominAtYou/README.md

 ### Hi there, I'm Comin. 👋

-I'm a high school student who spends most of my time playing video games and watching animated series.
-I also spend a lot of my time doing Discord bot and Android development, which is why a lot of my repositories are HTML and/or JS based (A lot of which are private repositories because they're personal projects).
+I'm a high school student who spends most of my time doing Discord bot and Android development, which is why a lot of my repositories are Java and/or JS based (A lot of which are private repositories because they're personal projects).

 ## 🎮 Stuff I do
-Most of my projects are mostly just things I do for my own enjoyment or things that make mundane tasks easier (see [CustomEmojiUploader](https://github.com/CominAtYou/CustomEmojiUploader) or DesktopActions).
-Some are also just utilities (like [the Express backend for my website](https://github.com/CominAtYou/Spotify-Express-Backend))
+Most of my projects are mostly just Android apps that I make for my own enjoyment or to make mundane tasks easier (see [Silverpoint](https://github.com/CominAtYou/Silverpoint) or [BatteryTile](https://github.com/CominAtYou/BatteryTile)

 In my spare time, I like to play a lot of my games.
 Some of my favorites include:
 - A Hat in Time